neo4j-labs/neo4rs/README.md

 For versions past 1.0.0, a change in the MSRV can be done in a minor version increment (1.1.3 -> 1.2.0) for versions before 1.0.0, a change in the MSRV can be done in a patch version increment (0.1.3 -> 0.1.4).

+## Implementation progress

+> [!IMPORTANT]
+> This driver is a work in progress, and not all features are implemented yet.

+Only Bolt versions 4.0 and 4.1 are supported.
+Support for later versions is planned and in progress.

+This means, that certain features like bookmarks or element IDs are not supported yet.

 ## Development